trivinoc/compose_slurm_cluster/README.md

 This last repo holds the conf of all of the slurm daemons.

-DO NOT FORGET TO LAUNCH THE BUILD IMAGE SCRIPTS!!
-IT WILL BUILD IMAGES FOR THE DOCKERFILE!
+DO NOT FORGET TO LAUNCH THE BUILD IMAGE SCRIPT!!
+IT WILL BUILD ALL IMAGES FROM THE DOCKERFILE NEEDED BY THE DOCKER COMPOSE!

 ## Good job!